President, International Vice President

 When he was a student at Pennsylvania State University earning a degree in labor studies, Mark Federici joined the UFCW in 1984 as a produce clerk and night time stocker at Riverside Markets.
 His experience in the stores gave him a firsthand experience of how unions empower their membership to stand up for their rights and to demand respect.
 After graduating, Federici committed his life to the labor movement and building power for working people.
 He began his career as an intern with the National Hospital Workers District 1199P and the International Association of Machinists.
 In 1987, he was hired as a field representative for the Seafarers International Union of North America.
-Four years later, he joined Local 400, where he served as an organizer, representative, director of governmental affairs, director of strategic programs, executive assistant to the president, and most recently secretary-treasurer.
+Four years later, he joined Local 400, where he served as an organizer, representative, director of governmental affairs, director of strategic programs, executive assistant to the president, and secretary-treasurer before being elected president.
 Federici built Local 400’s political power in all parts of the union’s jurisdiction by championing legislation that took on corporations and their anti-worker policies.
 He also led the Local’s successful efforts to take on Smithfield, the largest pork processor in the world.
-For the past three years, Federici has helped lead all of Local 400’s major bargaining efforts.
+Federici has helped lead all of Local 400’s major bargaining efforts and has held many leadership positions in his tenure with the union.
 Federici is a member of the PG County NAACP and the Southern Christian Leadership Council of Richmond.
-And has held many leadership positions in his tenure with Local 400.

 Chris Hoffmann has been a member of Local 400 since 1988 when he started working for Giant Food.
 Prior to joining Local 400 as a Giant Food member he worked for another union grocer based in Glenmont, Md.
 While working in grocery retail, he utilized his degree in advertising art and brought his talents to the advertising department for Sears as well as a small independent advertising firm.
 Hoffmann’s union roots run deep, growing up in a union household, his father worked for Giant Food from 1956-1979 before spending 18 years working for Local 400, where he retired in 1997.
 In 1999, Hoffmann became more active in his union and joined the Local 400 staff as an organizer and just a few years later he joined the service department as a representative before transitioning to negotiating contracts in 2013.
 In 2018, he was elected Secretary-Treasurer.
 “Growing up in a Local 400 household and seeing first hand the benefits unions have on workers and now having the opportunity to continue to serve the membership in this capacity — I’m humbled.”